Zobeda Khanom Chowdhury: Early life and education

-Zobeda Khanom was born in 1901, to a Bengali Muslim family in Jorhat, Assam.
-Her father was Khan Bahadur Sharafat Ali Choudhury and her mother was Nurjahan Begum.
-She was the second of ten children.
-The family were originally from Shilghat, Golapganj in Sylhet, but Choudhury had moved to Assam for employment.
-Her education began in Dibrugarh, also in Assam, where her father was working at the time.
+Zobeda Khanom was born in 1901 in Jorhat in the then North-East Frontier (now in Assam) to Khan Bahadur Sharafat Ali Chowdhury, a high-ranking British Police officer, and Nurjahan Begum.
+She was the second of ten children, four of whom were from her father's second marriage.
+The family were originally from Shilghat, Golapganj in Sylhet, but Chowdhury had moved to Assam for employment.
+Her education began in Dibrugarh, Assam, where her father was working at the time.
 She then enrolled at the Eden Mohila College in Dacca, where she became the college's first female Muslim student.

-In 1928, the Sylhet Muslim Students Conference was held, which was attended by the likes of Qazi Nazrul Islam, AK Fazlul Huq, and Muhammad Shahidullah.
-She first became the president of the Sylhet District Women's Congress and later left the party and became the president of the Sylhet District Women's Muslim League in 1943.
+In 1928, the Sylhet Muslim Students Conference was held, which was attended by Kazi Nazrul Islam, A. K. Fazlul Huq, and Muhammad Shahidullah.
+Khanom first became the president of the Sylhet District Women's Congress and later left the party and became the president of the Sylhet District Women's Muslim League in 1943.

-In 1919, her father arranged for her to marry Dewan Abdur Rahim Chowdhury, who was a member of the Assam Legislative Council.
+In 1919, Khanom's father arranged for her to marry Dewan Abdur Rahim Chowdhury, who was a member of the Assam Legislative Council.
 They had five sons and four daughters.

 Political activism

-She was the leader of Sylhet Womans Association.
+Chowdhury was the leader of Sylhet Womans Association.

 Demanding to make Bengali the state language, the women of Sylhet district met the Minister of Communications at the beginning of the language movement in 1948 and later handed over a memorandum to the then Prime Minister of East Bengal.
 Here she played a leading role.
 After sending this memorandum, they came under pressure in various ways.
 At that time, the Eastern Herald, a pro-Urdu newspaper in Sylhet, in its editorial, made indecent remarks about the leader Zobeda Khanom and the memorandum.
 Syeda Najibunnesa Khatun, another great language activist, protested against this indecent statement.

-She said in a protest note published in the 12 March issue of the weekly Nau-Belal: "Those that despite being Bengali-speakers of East Pakistan oppose their mother tongue are treacherous children...
+Those that despite being Bengali-speakers of East Pakistan oppose their mother tongue are treacherous children...
 In what way are the non-Urdu-speaking Muslims of Sylhet inferior in observing the rules of Islam than those proficient in Urdu?
-On the contrary, the conscious people have expressed the view that culture and heritage deserve a prominent place among the Muslims of Sylhet in the whole of East Pakistan."
+On the contrary, the conscious people have expressed the view that culture and heritage deserve a prominent place among the Muslims of Sylhet in the whole of East Pakistan.